cbourke/ComputerScienceII/documents/faq.md

 not be considered secure and you may be submitting code and other artifacts with this password stored in plaintext.
 Do no lose this password as there is no (convenient) way to reset it (yet).

+## Alternatives

+If you cannot get MySQL Workbench to work, you can use the installation in the labs or you can connect to our lab computers remotely.
+  1. Download a VMWare Horizon Client: <https://myhorizon.vmware.com>
+  2. Use it to connect to `cse-vmcs-01.unl.edu`
+  3. Log in with your `@unl.edu` using `username1@unl.edu`
+  4. Once you have logged in, select "Terminal Server" and you will have a remotely accessible Windows Desktop that will allow you to use MySQL Workbench.

 # codePost.io